Skip to Content

 A bridge has spanned the Walloomsac in this location since 1790, but the current Silk Road Covered Bridge was built in 1840.
 It is the oldest covered bridge still standing in Bennington County.

-This is a single-span Town Lattice Truss built by Benjamin Sears, who was a prominent builder at the time.
+This is a single-span Town Lattice Truss built by Benjamin Sears, a prominent builder at the time.

-There is a small pull-off on both the north and south side of the bridge, with short trails down to the river for better views.
-We hear the fishing is pretty good in this part of the Walloomsac too!
+There is a small pull-off on both the north and south sides of the bridge, with short trails down to the river for better views.
+We hear the fishing is pretty good in this part of the Walloomsac, too!

 Paper Mill Covered Bridge: Bennington, Vermont

-The current Paper Mill Covered Bridge was built in 2000 and is a replacement of the original that was built in 1889.
-This is a Town lattice truss spanning 122 feet along Murphy Road.
+The current Paper Mill Covered Bridge, built in 2000, replaces the original, which was built in 1889.
+It is a Town lattice truss spanning 122 feet along Murphy Road.

 The Paper Mill Covered Bridge is similar in design to the Silk Road Bridge and is the longest covered bridge in Bennington County.

-The site was home to one of Vermont’s first paper mills, and the dam below the bridge provided hydroelectric power to fuel industry in the community.
+The site was home to one of Vermont’s first paper mills, and the dam below the bridge provided hydroelectric power to fuel the community’s industry.

-The area to the north of the Paper Mill Covered Bridge is private property.
+The area north of the Paper Mill Covered Bridge is private property.
 On the south end of the bridge, there is a small parking area.

 A short trail on the west side leads to multiple viewing sites with good views of the dam and the bridge.
 This is also a great spot to go fishing!